MicrosoftDocs/azure-docs/articles/data-share/azure-cli-references-for-data-share.md

 | [az datashare invitation](/cli/azure/ext/datashare/datashare/invitation) | Commands for consumers to manage Azure Data Share invitations.
 | [az datashare provider-share-subscription](/cli/azure/ext/datashare/datashare/provider-share-subscription) | Commands for providers to manage Azure Data Share subscriptions.
 | [az datashare synchronization](/cli/azure/ext/datashare/datashare/synchronization)  | Commands to manage Azure Data Share synchronization.
-| [az datashare datashare synchronization-setting](/cli/azure/ext/datashare/datashare/synchronization-setting)  | Commands for providers to manage Azure Data Share synchronization settings.
+| [az datashare synchronization-setting](/cli/azure/ext/datashare/datashare/synchronization-setting)  | Commands for providers to manage Azure Data Share synchronization settings.

 ## Reference examples

 Examples are provided with every Azure CLI reference.
-Although you can also complete these tasks through the Azure portal, using the Azure CLI requires a single command-line.
+Although you can also complete these tasks through the Azure portal, using the Azure CLI requires a single command line.
 Here are a few code blocks to give you an idea of how easy it is to use the Azure CLI.

 To work with Azure Data Share, you'll first need a resource group.
 Azure resource groups are simple to create and manage using the Azure CLI.